TaborKelly/DockerNotes/README.md

 At this point we can use `docker attach` to attach to our development container, eg `docker attach debian_stretch_dev_container`.
 The contents of the host directory which we specified (`/work/docker_work`) is now available as `/work` in the container, with correct file ownership between the host and the container.
 Any change to this container will be persistent, and if it needs to be restarted in the future that can be accomplished with `docker restart`.

 ## Closing thoughts
 To quote BoxBoat "**DO NOT USE IN PRODUCTION**."
-Also, `build_image.sh` copies in your `.bashrc` and `.ssh` into the image to be nice, but that means that **your private .ssh keys were copied**.
+Also, `build_image_fixuid.sh` copies in your `.bashrc` and `.ssh` into the image to be nice, but that means that **your private .ssh keys were copied**.
 This is great for development inside the container, but you wouldn't want the image or the container to leave your system.
 Also, we run the container with `--security-opt seccomp=unconfined` so that all of your debug tools will work.